 On August 25, 1998, Oreland Troop 1 posted its first web page.
 Since then, the site has changed servers and even Webmasters, but the virtual home for the troop has allowed its members to communicate more effectively.

 Over these years, the troop’s adult leadership has grown termendously.
 Since this time, over 15 active adult leaders joined the ranks of Oreland Troop 1 and have contributed to the troop in an outstanding manner.
 Since then, the amount of activites and community service projects have increased dramatically.
 Since 2001, Tore Vecchione has served as Troop Committee Chairman, taking over for Lou Miller.
 This increased adult presence has initiated numerous improvement projects to Hawk Mountain Camp.
 The troop has also seen the amount of young scout increase.
 This rise in membership will keep the troop going for many years to come.

 The troop remains strong with over 30 adult leaders and over 28 active scouts at the present time, organized into four patrols.
-The troop has CONTINUOUSLY served the community of Oreland for over 95 years!
+The troop has CONTINUOUSLY served the community of Oreland for over 102 years!
 We received Gold awards several years in a row for outstanding leadership for the BSA’s Journey to Excellence (JTE) program.
-Six adults are certified as NRA Range Safety Officers and three as certified NRA Youth Shooting Sport Instructors.
+Six adults are certified as NRA Range Safety Officers, three adults certified NRA Youth Shooting Sport Instructors, and five certified as Archery level 1/2.
 The Troop serves the youths of Oreland, Wyndmoor, Fort Washington, Maple Glen and Flourtown Pennsylvania.